dcc-cc3002/scrabble-Synxian/README.md

 As extras,
-the do-while, for and while-Else loops were implemented, as well as a Seq class, in charge of sequentially execute an Ast, also, comparison Nodes were added, these include greater than, less than, and equal to.
+the do-while, for and while-Else loops were implemented, as well as a Seq class, in charge of sequentially execute an Ast, also, comparison Nodes were added, these include greater than, greater or equal, less than, less or equal, and equal to.

 #For:
 It